islomkhodja/archidog/common/readme.md

-# common for server and client
+# common sources for server and client